kzu/kzu.github.io/_posts/2025-09-04-dotnet-actions-.md

    teaches Visual Studio how to edit multiple file-based apps in a single project, using the complete capabilities of the IDE, including IntelliSense, debugging, refactoring, etc.
 3. [dnx tool execution](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-10/sdk#the-new-dnx-tool-execution-script) allows running tools without having to first install them, npx-style.
-4. [runcs](https://github.com/devlooped/runcs) is a tiny CLI tool that makes it easy to run (and auto-update) file-based apps hosted on GitHub, GitLab and Azure DevOps.
+4. [runcs](https://github.com/devlooped/runcs) is a tiny dotnet tool that makes it easy to run (and auto-update) file-based apps hosted on GitHub, GitLab and Azure DevOps.

 This means that with the .NET 10 SDK, you can run the following [sample script](https://github.com/devlooped/actions/blob/main/hello.cs)